 As a supplement to this training, or perhaps even a part of the class depending on its length and cost, you should engage in intermediate or advanced handgun skills training that features shooting on the move, from various positions (prone, supine, other compromised positions, etc.) and moving targets.

 Again, all of this should be done from concealment if you plan to carry concealed.
-No cheating with an OWB rig worn openly!
+No breaking the rules with an OWB rig worn openly!
 You are only shorting yourself.

 Progressing from here, simple scenario based training involving moving through and shooting in structures and in and around vehicles is a skill of great importance to a civilian, since significant fraction of our lives will be spent there and we are disproportionally vulnerable to attack in transitional spaces going in or out (i.e. doorways, vestibules, stairwells, etc.).